adamse/ghc/docs/users_guide/glasgow_exts.rst

     Again if ``e`` is a variable, you can optimised his by not introducing a fresh variable.

-The result will be a (possibly) recursive set of bindings, binding only simple variables on the LHS.
+The result will be a (possibly) recursive set of bindings, binding only simple variables on the left hand side.
 (One could go one step further, as in the Haskell Report and make the recursive bindings non-recursive using ``fix``, but we do not do so in Core, and it only obfuscates matters, so we do not do so here.)

 Here are some examples of how this translation works.
 The first expression of each sequence is Haskell source; the subsequent ones are